xster/flutter-wiki/Flutter-build-release-channels.md

 To switch channels, run `flutter channel [<channel-name>]`, and then run `flutter upgrade` to ensure you're on the latest.

+## Which channel should I use?

+We would recommend using the `stable` branch.

+That said, the `beta` branch should be fine.
+There is no extra level of testing that we do for `stable` than for `beta`, other than time on the `beta` branch.
+So if there is something you want to use that is available on `beta` but not `stable`, feel free to consider using `beta`.

+Using `dev` is a little less safe; if you use a `dev` build then we recommend watching the [[Bad Builds]] page to see if known ship-blocking bugs get reported for that branch.
+(The `dev` builds are our release candidates.)
+It is reasonable, however, to pick a `dev` build, test heavily with that build, and then keep using that build.
+That's what we're actually doing when picking a `dev` build to put on the `beta` branch: the only additional testing that we actually do to `beta` builds over `dev` builds is checking for basic things like "do our codelabs still work with this build"; beyond that, we just monitor bug reports.
+Most of our testing is done as pre-commit tests and tests run as part of releasing a `dev` build, so by the time we release a `dev` build, we have relatively high confidence that there isn't a serious problem.

+## Will a particular bug fix be provided in a hotfix release?

+Almost certainly not.
+We only hotfix the most egregious bugs (e.g. "nobody can build on iOS any more"), and even then we're more likely to just release a new build.

+If you really need a particular patch and it's a fix to the flutter/flutter repository, you should feel free to create a Flutter branch yourself on your development machine and cherry-pick the fix you want onto that branch.
+Flutter is distributed as a `git` repository and all of `git`'s tools are available to you.
+If you need a particular patch that's from the flutter/engine repository or one of our dependencies (e.g. Dart or Skia), you could build your own engine but it's probably easier to just wait until the next release.
+On average, the next `dev` release is about a day away and the next `beta` release is about two weeks away.

 ## See also

 * [[Release process]], which describes the details for how we push builds from channel to channel.